Brutality and stupidity.

 This Maoist inspired return to Year Zero flipped Cambodia on its head.

-During this heinous social experiment an estimated 2 million people died from KR brutality and malnutrition.
+During this heinous social experiment, about 2 million people died from KR brutality and malnutrition.

 Big numbers when you consider the KR only ruled Cambodia during the years 1975-79; ousted from power after they antagonized Communist Vietnam into an invasion of Cambodia that forced the KR into a decades-long insurgency.

-The civil war and the KR only ceased to exist after the death of it leader, Pol Pot, in mysterious circumstances in 1998.
+The civil war and the KR only ceased to exist after the death of its leader, Pol Pot, in mysterious circumstances in 1998.

 As a young backpacker, I first entered Cambodia in 1994.

-Khmer Rouge guerillas had actively targeted foreigners; killing 7 that year.
+Khmer Rouge guerillas targeted foreigners, killing 7 that year

 Only a handful of cities were securely under Cambodian Army control and much of the countryside was off-limits.
 It was an edgy place to travel.